bramkn/ExactOnline/n8n-nodes-exact-online/README.md

 After you can Click connect / reconnect and it might give you a pop-up to login to Exact Online if you aren't logged in yet or you need to confirm the connection.

 ## Features v1.0

+All posible API requests were scraped from the Exact Online docs.
+This was used to create a config file. some quality of life features were added and more will be added in the future.

 ## Using the scraper